toddbirchard/confluence-wikipy/README.md

 5. Run 'python confTree.py'

 ## Things to note
-- Ensure that the contents of 'listpages' from confluence.py are saved as a file named confluence.csv
+- Ensure that the contents of 'listpages' (from confluence.py) are saved as a file named confluence.csv
 - Confluence Hierarchy Builder currently builds three heirarchies deep into each space, but is easily modified to include more
 - A Confluence instance of 10,000 pages will take roughly 10-15 minutes to process

 # Coming updates
 - A visual interface
+- In-depth instructions
-- In-depth instructions and explanations of source code
+- Documentation of source code
 - Support for a variable number of hierarchies
+- Python 3 support